 Step 1: Earn a Bachelor's Degree

-Before they can apply to law school, aspiring lawyers need to complete a bachelor's degree program.
+Before applying to law school, aspiring lawyers need to complete a bachelor's degree program.
 The American Bar Association recommends picking whatever major will challenge and inspire future law students to do their best.
-However, there are particular skills that lawyers need, such as being able to research, analyze, speak and write well.
-So taking classes that help develop those skills could be especially useful.
-Relevant fields include English, economics, political science, history, math and public speaking.
+There are particular skills that lawyers need, such as being able to research, analyze, speak and write well, so taking classes that help develop those skills could be especially useful.
+Relevant fields of study include English, economics, political science, history, math and public speaking.

-- Begin learning about the entertainment industry.
-Courses in film studies, cultural studies, communications, literature and music departments can provide insight into how the creative industries have evolved and currently function, along with honing appreciation for the arts themselves.
+During college you may also prepare for this career by beginning to learning about the entertainment industry.
+Students may take entertainment-related courses in film studies, cultural studies, communications, literature and music, which can provide insight into how the creative industries have evolved and function.
+Such coursework also allows students to gain an appreciation for the arts themselves.

 Step 2: Take the Law School Admission Test

-Many law schools, including most approved by the American Bar Association, require Law School Admission Test (LSAT) scores of applicants.
+Many law schools, including most approved by the American Bar Association, require applicants to submit scores from the Law School Admission Test (LSAT).
 The LSAT has five multiple-choice sections plus a writing exercise, each of which must be completed in 35 minutes.
-The test is designed to measure critical-thinking skills, reading comprehension, capacity to make reasonable inferences and ability to assess others' arguments and reasoning.
+The test is designed to measure critical-thinking skills, reading comprehension, capacity to make reasonable inferences and the ability to assess others' arguments and reasoning.
 LSAT scores are not the only credential that law schools consider, but they can be important to one's chances in the highly competitive admissions process.
 The LSAT can be taken four times a year at various testing centers throughout the nation.

-- Study carefully for the LSAT.
-Test takers should at least become familiar with the test's format, instructions and general types of questions.
-It is also a good idea to take practice tests under time constraints, to get used to completing all sections - including the written section - on time.
-The test administrator, the Law School Admission Council, offers free sample tests and questions.
+Before sitting for the test, be sure to study carefully for the LSAT.
+Test takers should at least become familiar with the test's format, instructions and types of questions.
+It is also a good idea to take practice tests under time constraints, which can help you get used to completing all sections on time.
+The test administrator, the Law School Admission Council, offer free sample tests and questions.
 For more extensive preparation, students can enroll in a private course or purchase study guides.

-Earning a J.D. is normally a full-time endeavor over three years.
-The first year is devoted to required courses that cover essential areas, such as civil procedure, torts, property and contracts.
-Second- and third-year law students take more electives and begin specializing.
-Future entertainment lawyers should take courses on such topics as the first amendment, intellectual property, copyright law, negotiations and income tax, plus any industry-specific electives that match their interests, such as music law or film and television law.
-Several law schools offer certificates in entertainment law that can be earned mostly by completing a set number of relevant courses.
-For practical experience beyond the classroom, students can participate in school-sponsored legal clinics and moot court competitions, work at an entertainment-themed law review and seek out relevant summer internships.
+Students must obtain a law degree to become lawyers.
+The Juris Doctor degree program generally takes three years of full-time study.
+The first year is devoted to basic law topics, such as civil procedure, torts, property and contracts.
+The second and third years allow students to take more electives and begin specializing.
+Future entertainment lawyers should take electives on such topics as the first amendment, intellectual property, copyright law, negotiations and income tax, plus any industry-specific electives that match their interests, such as music law or film and television law.

-- Consider attending law school in an industry hub.
-Entertainment industry hubs, such as California, boast a high concentration of law schools with entertainment law programs and resources for aspiring entertainment lawyers.
-Being in an industry capital could help in finding work opportunities during and after law school.
-Gaining local knowledge of how these industries operate, such as state law's and regulations, could also be important for future professional life.
+Here's a tip for success: consider attending law school in an industry hub.
+Entertainment industry hubs, such as Los Angeles, New York City, Las Vegas and Nashville tend to boast a higher concentration of law schools with entertainment law programs and resources.
+These industry hubs offer greater opportunities for work during and after law school.
+Gaining local knowledge of how these industry hubs operate, such as state laws and regulations, could also be important for future professional life.

 Step 4: Join the Bar

-To become licensed attorneys, law school graduates must become members of their state bar association.
-Rules and procedures vary by state, but the main qualifications are a law degree and passing the bar exam.
-The bar exam is actually comprised of several parts.
-In most states, bar applicants will need to pass the Multistate Bar Examination (MBE).
-Test takers have six hours to complete 200 multiple-choice questions on criminal law, contracts, constitutional law, property, torts and evidence.
-There is normally a second day of testing that features writing and lawyering skills.
-Nearly every state requires a general ethics exam, too, which is handled separately.
-In addition to passing the tests, bar applicants must also submit to screening by state bar examiners for character and fitness to serve the public.
+To practice law, lawyers must become members of their state bar association.
+Rules and procedures vary by state, but the main qualifications are a law degree and passage of the Bar exam.
+Most states use the Multistate Bar Examination, a national exam that consists of a 6-hour, 200-question multiple-choice test on criminal law, contracts, constitutional law, property, torts and evidence.
+There is normally a second day of testing that assesses writing and lawyering skills.
+Each state also administers a general ethics exam and screens lawyers for character and fitness to serve the public.

 Step 5: Go to Work in Entertainment Law